BrianGardnerAtl/website/_posts/2020-02-27-compose-setup-and-text.md

 header: "/assets/images/compose_1/header_image.jpg"
 ---

+(Updated 3/10/2020 with new Android Studio version requirements)

 [Jetpack Compose](https://developer.android.com/jetpack/compose) is a new library from the Android team that simplifies UI creation.
 Small, composable functions create the building blocks of your view.
 Combining these building